Chippewa Lake Park

-Chippewa Lake Park is an abandoned theme park once located in Chippewa Lake, Ohio, Medina County.
+Chippewa Lake Park is an abandoned amusement park located in Chippewa Lake, Ohio, Medina County.
 It operated from 1878 through 1978, after the final owner, Continental Business Enterprises closed it due to a lack of attendance.
-After the park's closure, its rides and structures were left largely untouched and unmaintained for over 40 years.
+The rides and structures were left largely untouched and unmaintained for over 45 years.

 History

 Andrew's Pleasure Grounds: 1878–1898

 In 1878, Edward Andrews organized a picnic ground and beach under the name Andrew's Pleasure Grounds.
 The park operated with some success, but its condition deteriorated.
-With the addition of a steam boat and the park's first rollercoaster, the amusement park was brought to life.
+With the addition of a steamboat and the park's first roller coaster, the amusement park was brought to life.
 The initial roller coaster had to be manually pushed up the track following each ride.